Netcentric/aem-htl-style-guide/README.md

   - [4.3](#4.3) <a name='4.3'></a> **Use meaningful identifier names.**

-    This will enhance the readability of your Sightly scripts and and makes it easier for others to understand.
+    This will enhance the readability of your HTL scripts and and makes it easier for others to understand.

     ```html
     <!--/* Bad */-->